stonezyg/modernize-apps-katacoda/docs/README.md

 Change back the class rule so that we don't fail the tests like this:
 ```
 @ClassRule
 public static HoverflyRule hoverflyRule = HoverflyRule.inSimulationMode(dsl(
         service("inventory:8080")
 //                    .andDelay(2500, TimeUnit.MILLISECONDS).forMethod("GET")
                 .get(startsWith("/services/inventory"))
 //                    .willReturn(serverError())
                 .willReturn(success(json(new Inventory("9999",9999))))

 ));
 ```

-Make sure the test works again by running ``mvn verify -Dtest=CatalogEndpointTest``⏎
+Make sure the test works again by running ``mvn verify -Dtest=CatalogEndpointTest``### Run it!

 **Slow running services**
 Having fallbacks is good but that also requires that we can correctly detect when a dependent services isn't responding correctly.
 Besides from not responding a service can also respond slowly causing our services to also respond slow.
 This can lead to cascading issues that is hard to debug and pinpoint issues with.
-We should therefor also have sane defaults for our services.
+We should therefore also have sane defaults for our services.
 You can add defaults by adding it to the configuration.

 Open ``src/main/resources/application-default.properties``